Domaine Nadège & Emmanuel Fellot

 Rivolet, Beaujolais, France

+The Fellots are farmers at heart, and the steep hillsides, vines, and livestock are integral parts of daily life.
 Today, 52% of their holdings are planted to Gamay, 33% to Chardonnay, and 15% to Pinot Noir.
-In the region, only three percent of the area under vine is planted to Chardonnay.
-This may be the natural limit since the Gamay-friendly granite soils are significantly more abundant than clay-limestone and alluvial soils more suited to Chardonnay.
+In the region, only three percent of the area under vine is planted to Chardonnay!
+This may be the natural limit since the clay-limestone and alluvial soils more suited to Chardonnay are quite rare compared to the Gamay-friendly granite soils.

-The Fellot Bourgogne Blanc comes from a parcel of Chardonnay known as the Croix du Bois in the commune of Denicé, which neighbors Rivolet.
-The area is referred to as the Pierres Dorées, or golden stones, because of the prevalence of golden-hued limestone characteristic of many old buildings in and around Lyon.
-This plot was planted between 2002 and 2006 on clay-limestone soil with plenty of ammonite fossils.
+The Fellot Bourgogne Blanc comes from a parcel of Chardonnay known as the Croix du Bois in the commune of Denicé.
+This region is called the Pierres Dorées, or golden stones, because of the prevalence of golden-hued ochre stones, used in the construction of old buildings in and around Lyon (just 25 miles to the southeast).
+Their plot was planted between 2002 and 2006 on clay-limestone soil with plenty of ammonite fossils.

 Their Beaujolais Blanc comes from younger plots of Chardonnay grown in Denicé and in Saint Julien just to the north.
 These were planted between 2015 and 2017 on clay-limestone and clay-silt soils.